akamike/twitter-unread-notifier/README.md

 This userscript can be used with your twitter.com instance of Fluid.app (SSB) to update the dock badge with the count of unread tweets.
 It also displays a growl notification with the unread count every 10 minutes, just in case you don't watch your dock.

-Please note that I am not aware if this functions correctly with #newtwitter, I don't yet have access to it.
+This also now functions correctly with #newtwitter.

 ## Requirements